-You can enter a menu by pressing the ENTER key when the desired menu heading is being displayed.
+You can enter a menu and proceed through the parameter list by pressing the ENTER key when the desired menu heading is being displayed.
+Pressing the Remote key will move up the parameter list.
+The parameter list will continually cycle by pressing either key.
 Pressing the arrow keys will change menu parameters.
 Value changes can be saved or the next parameter can be selected by pressing the ENTER key.
-The menu parameters will continue to cycle through the display as long as the ENTER key is pressed.
-A new menu can be select only when the menu heading is displayed.
+A new menu can be select only when the menu heading is displayed, indicated by the blank lower display.
 You can exit from the Setup mode by pressing the SETUP key at any time.